-If you’re looking to save some space in your backpack, then you’ll be impressed by the Flash Air one’s tiny packed size.
+If you’re looking to save some space in your backpack, then you’ll be impressed by the Flash Air 1’s tiny packed size.
 Together with the stakes and poles, it’s about 16 x 6 inches / 40 x 15 cm in size in a packed state.
 But if you pack the stakes and poles separately, you can easily compress the rest of the tent to about 6.3 x 8 inches / 16 x 20 cm, which equates only to about five liters.

 But because it’s a trekking pole tent, if you bring just one trekking pole you can leave the tent pole at home, which reduces the weight to 24.7 oz / 700 g.
-If you strip the tent to only the essentials and remove all the storage bags and the repair tube for the tent pole (included with the tent) the total weight is reduced to 23 oz / 650 g, which is very impressive considering that this tent is priced so affordably.
+If you strip the tent to only the essentials and remove all the storage bags, the repair tube for the tent pole (included with the tent), and replace the main pole with your trekking pole, the total weight is reduced to 23 oz / 650 g, which is very impressive considering that this tent is priced so affordably.